DataDog/hiring-engineers/answers.md

 </br></br>
 ## Prerequisites - Setting up the Environment

-For the purpose of this POC, I will be using the Vagrant
+For the purpose of this POC, I will be using Vagrant

-Installed the latest version of Vagrant & VirtualBox by following the instructions [here](https://learn.hashicorp.com/collections/vagrant/getting-started).
+Install the latest version of Vagrant & VirtualBox by following the instructions [here](https://learn.hashicorp.com/collections/vagrant/getting-started).

 Once vagrant & virtualbox is installed, run the following commands;
 </br></br>